-

 Key populations in the health response are populations that are often subject to discrimination, criminalization and human rights abuses, thereby severely limiting their ability to access health services.
 In some settings and populations, such as in prisons and among some migrant and displaced populations, risks of HIV, TB, malaria and other diseases are also high, while access to services is frequently poor.
 There is now strong recognition that major epidemics cannot be ended without greater attention to key populations in all epidemic settings.
 This includes addressing social, legal and cultural barriers to accessing HIV and other health services, and consistent inclusion and participation by key populations in policy development, health governance and programming.

 HIV: Key populations include men who have sex with men, sex workers, people who inject drugs, transgender people, people in prisons and other closed settings, and their partners.
-They are at high risk for HIV and account for 40-50 percent of all new HIV infections worldwide.[1]
+People living with HIV are also part of the key populations.
+In 2023[2], median HIV prevalence among the adult population (ages 15–49) was 0.8% globally.
+However, because of marginalization, discrimination and in some cases criminalization, median prevalence was higher among certain groups of people.

-TB: Key populations may include prisoners and incarcerated populations, people living with HIV, migrants, refugees and indigenous populations.
+TB: Key populations may include people in prison and people in other closed settings, people living with HIV, migrants, refugees and indigenous populations.

 Malaria: While the concept of key populations in the malaria response is relatively new, and less understood than for HIV or TB, refugees, migrants, internally displaced people and indigenous populations are all at greater risk of malaria transmission, as they have decreased access to care and are often marginalized.